ruippeixe/lost-and-found/README.md

 ## Introduction

-This is a full stack web application, with basic CRUD (Create, Read, Update, Delete) operations, built for managing lost and found items.
-The application includes features such as multi-step forms, dynamic rendering, search functionality and user authentication. \
+This is a full stack web application, with basic CRUD (Create, Read, Update, Delete) operations, built for managing lost and found items. \
+The application includes features such as multi-step forms, dynamic rendering, search functionality and user authentication.
+Additionally, the application leverages the Google Maps API for location tracking and visualization. \
 It serves as a centralized system where individuals can report and search information about items they have lost or found, making it easier for them to recover their belongings.

 ## Getting Started